buckleylab/Buckley_lab_protocols/README.md

 Below are descriptions of each of the directories contained in this repo.
 Within each of the directories is another README file with more detailed descriptions of the contents.

+If you would like to print or download one of these protocols you can convert any document here into a PDF by replacing __github.com/...__ in the URL bar to __gitprint.com/...__ and either printing or saving the resulting PDF.
+For instance, to print this README you would change https://github.com/buckleylab/Buckley_lab_protocols/blob/master/README.md to https://gitprint.com/buckleylab/Buckley_lab_protocols/blob/master/README.md.
+You may have to alter the print settings to make sure that the entire document fits in a standard page.

 For those of you who wish to add protocols to this repo, please follow the following conventions in the heading of your protocol:

  * Title